Eyelid Surgery

 In fact, the eye area offers the opportunity for highest level of aesthetic improvement as compared to other areas of face.
 The technical term for eyelid surgery is blepharoplasty.

-Define your Primary Problem Areas that can be corrected by Eyelid Surgery
+Primary Problem Areas that can be Corrected by Eyelid Surgery

 Although individual preferences and requirements vary, there are some common problems for which eyelid surgery is most commonly done.
 Eyelid bags are due to prominence and protrusion against skin of three small fat pockets under eyes.
 They can be corrected by standard blepharoplasty surgery.